SergioMartin86/jaffar/README.md

 For use in environments without video output, set the following environment variable:

 export SDL_VIDEODRIVER=dummy
+export SDL_AUDIODRIVER=dummy

-To reactivate video output (on a x11 channel) set it to:
+To reactivate video/audio output set it to:

+export SDL_VIDEODRIVER=
-export SDL_VIDEODRIVER=x11
+export SDL_AUDIODRIVER=

 Usage
 -------------